 The Company also has an expense sharing agreement with XP Advisory US, Inc ("XP Advisory"), which receives the benefit of services provided by the Company and requires the allocation among the parties of certain back office support and general operational routines, compliance services and employee expenses.
-The Company recorded a receivable due from XP Advisory of \$218,528 as of December 31, 2023.
+The Company recorded a receivable due from XP Advisory of \$133,795 as of December 31, 2024.

-The Company also has an reimbursement agreement with XP INC. XP INC had created a long term incentive plan, which certain executives, directors, employees and other service providers hired by the Company ("Beneficiaries") would be granted a certain number of restricted stock units representing the right to receive shares to be issued by XP INC upon the satisfaction of certain conditions and vesting requirements, pursuant to the respective contracts ("RSU").
-The Company, as subsidiary of XP INC, benefits from the RSU Plan offered to its local Beneficiaries and is required to reflect the corresponding expenses in its local books, regardless of the fact that the equity-settlement is made by XP INC. The RSUs awarded and the respective shares under the Plan are issued by XP INC, that bears the financial and economic costs of the Plan in behalf of the Company.
-The Company agrees to reimburse XP INC for all the expenses and costs regarding the RSUs awarded and the respective shares delivered by XP INC to the beneficiaries of the Company.
+The Company also has a reimbursement agreement with XP Inc. XP Inc. had created a long-term incentive plan, which certain executives, directors, employees and other service providers ("Beneficiaries") hired by the Company would be granted a certain number of restricted stock units representing the right to receive shares to be issued by XP Inc upon the satisfaction of certain conditions and vesting requirements, pursuant to the respective contracts.
+The Company, as subsidiary of XP Inc, benefits from the RSU Plan offered to its local Beneficiaries and is required to reflect the corresponding expenses in its local books, regardless of the fact that the equity-settlement is made by XP Inc. The RSUs awarded and the respective shares under the Plan are issued by XP Inc, that bears the financial and economic costs of the Plan on behalf of the Company.
+The Company agrees to reimburse XP Inc. for all the expenses and costs regarding the RSUs awarded and the respective shares delivered by XP Inc to the beneficiaries of the Company.

-Risk Concentrations
+11. Risk Concentrations